-Not only are we exploring the reasons why people choose to stay in isolation, but also how familial cultural differences and the model minority myth continue to contribute to social and academic pressures put on Asian Americans.
+Not only are we exploring the reasons why people choose to stay in isolation, but also how familial cultural differences and the model minority myth fuel social and academic pressures put on Asian Americans.

-This story is also guided by a community art installation as a therapeutic release for our subjects as well as the local community to collectively share things they have never shared and their hidden mental health struggles.
+This story is also guided by a community art installation as a therapeutic release for the subjects and the local Los Angeles community to collectively share our mental health struggles.

 "I thought my depression and anxiety were just hands that life dealt me.
 It's not until I opened up about my struggles that I realized I was not alone in this fight"

 Four young Asian Americans and their mental health journeys